JustWhit3/matrixop/README.md

-# Matrix Class (Work in Progress)
+# Useful Informations

-Matrix class and main program for computation with matrices.
+## List of the folders in the repository